-There will be an opportunity for students entering Year 10 in 2025 to elect to study a Vocational Education & Training (VET) course.
-Information on the course requirements and the application process will be made available to students from Term 3 of 2024.
+PLEASE NOTE: Vocational Education & Training (VET) STAGE 6 Early Commencement There will be an opportunity for students entering Year 10 in 2026 to elect to study a VET course.
+The 100hr elective line will finish and be replaced with a VET line.
+All students will study a Stage 6 VET course which will contribute towards their HSC.
+Information on the courses available and the application process will be made available to students from Term 3 of 2025.